espressif/vscode-esp-idf-extension/README.md

    > **NOTE:** Please take a look at [Working with multiple projects](./docs/MULTI_PROJECTS.md) for more information.

-7. In Visual Studio Code, select menu "View" and "Command Palette" and type `configure esp-idf extension`.
+7. In Visual Studio Code, select menu "View" and "Command Palette" and type `Configure ESP-IDF Extension`.
 After, choose the **ESP-IDF: Configure ESP-IDF Extension** option.
    > **NOTE:** For versions of ESP-IDF < 5.0, spaces are not supported inside configured paths.

 <p>